doc4d/docs/docs/settings/user-settings.md

     ![](assets/en/settings/user-settings-config.png)

-## Enabling User Settings mode
+## Externalizing settings

-To be able to externalize user settings, you need to check the **Settings** > **Security** > **Enable User Settings in External File option**,  of the Database settings:
+To be able to externalize user settings, you need to check the **Settings** > **Security** > **Enable User Settings in External File** option:

-When you check this option, database settings are separated into three dialog boxes:
+When you check this option, the settings are separated into three dialog boxes:
 * **Structure Settings**
 * **User Settings**
 * **User Settings for Data file**

-You can access these dialog boxes using the **Design > Database Settings** menu or the **Settings** button in the toolbar:
+You can access these dialog boxes using the **Design > Settings...** menu or the **Settings** button in the toolbar:

 ![](assets/en/settings/user-settings-dialog.png)

-**Note:** When the data file is located at the same level as the structure file (default configuration when creating a database), **User Settings for Data file...** is not displayed.
+When the data file is located at the same level as the structure file (default configuration when creating a database), **User Settings for Data file...** is not displayed.

 You can also access these dialog boxes using the [OPEN SETTINGS WINDOW](https://doc.4d.com/4dv19R/help/command/en/page903.html) command with the appropriate settingsType selector.

-## User Settings dialog box

-When the external mode is enabled, database settings are available in three dialog boxes:

-* **Structure Settings**
-* **User Settings**
-* **User Settings for Data File**

-The Structure Settings dialog box is identical to the standard Database Settings, and provides access to all its properties.
+The Structure Settings dialog box is identical to the standard Settings, and provides access to all its properties.

+### User Settings and User Settings for Data file

 The **User Settings** and **User Settings for Data File** dialog boxes contain a selection of relevant properties that can be externalized: